• Contact Info

 research overview

-• My work is concerned with the intersections of literature, science, and engineering in the 18th and 19th century.
+• My work is concerned with the intersections of literature, science, and philosophy in the 18th and 19th century.
 I investigate the manifest relations between these discourses -- for example in the work of Goethe, Kleist, Büchner, or Hölderlin -- as well as the structural and cultural impact these discourses have on one another.
 I am particularly interested in the relation between the approaches taken by early 19th century engineers and the formal innovations of what became realist narrative.
-The history of technology and the concept of environment have also become important for my work.
-My most recent publications concern the relationship of literary studies and diversity und inclusion.
+My most recent publications concern the relationship of literary studies and experience as conceived in Mahayana Buddhism and in Western Metaphyics.

 keywords